eshita19/spring-boot/README.md

   - To automatically restart application on change of files in classpath, use `spring-boot-devtools` plugins.
     - Property: `spring.devtools.restart.enabled`.
     - Exclude resources which should not be watched for restart: `spring.devtools.restart.exclude=static/**,public/**`.
-    - If you need to completely disable restart support, you need to set the folowing property to false before calling SpringApplication.run(…​) : `System.setProperty("spring.devtools.restart.enabled", "false");`.
+    - If you need to completely disable restart support, you need to set the folowing property to false before calling SpringApplication.run(…) : `System.setProperty("spring.devtools.restart.enabled", "false");`.
+    - If we want to reload application at specified amount of time.
+We can update one file - `src/main/resources/.reloadtrigger`.
+In the property file : `spring.devtools.restart.trigger-file=.reloadtrigger`.
   - If you are on a Mac and use Homebrew, you can install the Spring Boot CLI by using the following commands:
     `brew tap pivotal/tap`
     `brew install springboot`